O‐GlcNAcylation

 - Glucose deprivation reduces KEAP1 O‐GlcNAcylation and activates the NRF2 transcription factor.
 (R1)

 Note to self: reduced O‐GlcNAcylation of KEAP1 increases NRF2 activation.
-This correlates with glucose deprivation.

 Reduced O-GlcNAcylation is associated with Alzheimer’s disease